Uncertainty-Driven Action Quality Assessment: Abstract

 \section{Abstract}

-Automatic action quality assessment (AQA) has attracted more interests due to its wide applications.
-However, existing AQA methods usually employ the multi-branch models to generate multiple scores, which is not flexible for dealing with a variable number of judges.
-In this paper, we propose a novel Uncertainty-Driven AQA (UD-AQA) model to generate multiple predictions only using one single branch.
-Specifically, we design a CVAE (Conditional Variational Auto-Encoder) based module to encode the uncertainty, where multiple scores can be produced by sampling from the learned latent space multiple times.
-Moreover, we output the estimation of uncertainty and utilize the predicted uncertainty to re-weight AQA regression loss, which can reduce the contributions of uncertain samples for training.
-We further design an uncertainty-guided training strategy to dynamically adjust the learning order of the samples from low uncertainty to high uncertainty.
-The experiments show that our proposed method achieves new state-of-the-art results on the Olympic events MTL-AQA and surgical skill JIGSAWS datasets.
+Automatic action quality assessment (AQA) has attracted increasing attention due to its wide applications.
+However, most existing AQA methods employ deterministic models to predict the final score for each action, while overlooking the subjectivity and diversity among expert judges during the scoring process.
+In this paper, we propose a novel probabilistic model, named Uncertainty-Driven AQA (UD-AQA), to utilize and capture the diversity among multiple judge scores.
+Specifically, we design a Conditional Variational Auto-Encoder (CVAE)-based module to encode the uncertainty in expert assessment, where multiple judge scores can be produced by sampling latent features from the learned latent space multiple times.
+To further utilize the uncertainty, we generate the estimation of uncertainty for each prediction, which is employed to re-weight AQA regression loss, effectively reducing the influence of uncertain samples during training.
+Moreover, we further design an uncertainty-guided training strategy to dynamically adjust the learning order of the samples from low uncertainty to high uncertainty.
+The experiments show that our proposed method achieves competitive results on three benchmarks including the Olympic events MTL-AQA and FineDiving, and the surgical skill JIGSAWS datasets.